 The LASIK Recovery Process

-How Long is LASIK Recovery?
+How Long is the LASIK Eye Surgery Recovery Timeline?

 After laser eye surgery, it will be important to use the eye drops prescribed by your eye doctor to maximize the healing process and prevent any infection.
 For each stage in the LASIK recovery timeline, keep in mind that there are different expectations in terms of visual results, steps in your aftercare, and tips to speed up the healing process.